LaunchCodeEducation/lchs/src/chapters/databases/project.rst

 .. admonition:: Note

-   Right now, users can type whatever they want in the input box.
-Don't worry about validating the entry yet.
+   Right now, users can type whatever they want into the input box.
+Don't worry about checking the accuracy of the SQL query yet.

 The UPDATE Form
 ---------------

-From the home page, select ``UPDATE`` and the ``Directors`` table.
+From the home page, select ``UPDATE`` and the ``directors`` table.
 When the new page loads, notice that the form contains two input fields.

 .. figure:: figures/update-form.png